JamesLavin/local_hexdocs/README.md

 It doesn't matter whether you create your own file(s) or copy files from elsewhere.

 You can name these files anything you want.
-All files in the `/packages` directory will be combined (and package names de-duped).
+All files in the `/packages` directory will be combined (and the concatenated list of package names de-duped).
+So you could include, for example, a list of packages you personally use, a list of packages your company uses, and a copy of `popular_packages.txt`.

 You can modify the files' content by adding/removing package names (one package per line) and/or adding comments (starting with #").
 For example: